• Skip to primary navigation

 8. Add the lentils back into the pot, along with the rinsed rice, kosher salt, and 3 cups boiling water.
 Stir together and shake everything out into an even layer.

-11. Keep the pot covered for another 10 minutes after you’ve turned off the heat.
+11. Keep the pot covered for another 10 to 15 minutes after you’ve turned off the heat.

 12. After 10 minutes of resting, fluff the lentils and rice with a fork and serve.